 Use of Anesthesia Providers in the Administration of Office-based Deep Sedation/General Anesthesia to the Pediatric Dental Patient

 Recommendations on the use of anesthesia providers in the administration of office-based deep sedation/general anesthesia were developed by the Clinical Affairs Committee – Sedation and General Anesthesia Subcommittee and adopted in 2001.
-This document is a revision of the previous version, last revised in 2017.
-The revision is based upon a review of current dental and medical literature pertaining to deep sedation/general anesthesia of dental patients, including a search of the PubMed®/MEDLINE database using the terms: office-based general anesthesia, pediatric sedation, deep sedation, sleep dentistry, and dental sedation; fields: all; limits: humans, all children from birth through age 18, English, clinical trials, and literature reviews.
-The search returned 69 articles; the reviewers agreed upon the inclusion of 12 articles that met the defined criteria.
+This document is a revision of the previous version, last revised in 2018.
+The modification by the Council of Clinical Affairs is limited to the section on person-nel, with changes based upon a review of the recently revised Guidelines for Monitoring and Management of Pediatric Patients Before, During, and After Sedation for Diagnostic and Therapeutic Procedures2, a joint publication of the AAPD and the American Academy of Pediatrics.
+The last full revision utilized current dental and medical literature pertaining to deep sedation/general anesthesia of dental patients, including a search of the PubMed®/MEDLINE database using the terms: office-based general anesthesia, pediatric sedation, deep sedation, sleep dentistry, and dental sedation; fields: all; limits: humans, all children from birth through age 18, English, clinical trials, and literature reviews.
 When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion by experienced researchers and clinicians.

 Office-based deep sedation/general anesthesia can provide benefits for the patient and the dental team.
 Such benefits may include:

-The use of licensed anesthesia providers to administer deep sedation/general anesthesia in the pediatric dental population is an accepted treatment modality.4-8 Caution must be used in patients younger than two years of age.
-Practitioners must always be mindful of the increased risk associated with officebased deep sedation/general anesthesia in the infant and toddler populations.
+The use of licensed anesthesia providers to administer deep sedation/general anesthesia in the pediatric dental populationis an accepted treatment modality.2,5-8 Caution must be used in patients younger than two years of age.
+Practitioners must always be mindful of the increased risk associated with office-based deep sedation/general anesthesia in the infant and toddler populations.
 This level of pharmacologic behavioral modification should only be used when the risk of orofacial disease outweighs the benefits of monitoring, interim therapeutic restoration, or arresting medicaments to slow or stop the progression of caries.
-The AAPD supports the provision of deep sedation/general anesthesia when clinical indications have been met and additional properly-trained and credentialed personnel and appropriate facilities are used.1,3,4 In many cases, the patient may be treated in an appropriate outpatient facility (including the dental office) because the extensive medical resources of a hospital may not be deemed necessary for delivering routine health care.
+The AAPD supports the provision of deep sedation/general anesthesia when clinical indications have been met and additional properly-trained and credentialed personnel and appropriate facilities are used.1-3 In many cases, the patient may be treated in an appropriate outpatient facility (including the dental office) because the extensive medical resources of a hospital may not be deemed necessary for delivering routine health care.

 Clinicians may consider using deep sedation or general anesthesia in the office to facilitate the provision of oral health care.
 Practitioners choosing to use these modalities must be trained in rescue emergency procedures and be familiar with their patient’s medical history, as well as the regulatory and professional liability insurance requirements needed to provide this level of pharmacologic behavior management.
 This guideline does not supersede, nor is it to be used in deference to, federal, state, and local credentialing and licensure laws, regulations, and codes.